bnmtthws/bnmtthws.github.io/_pages/people.md

 {: #shelly}
 ### Shelly Wu, Ph.D. candidate, Zoology (2023-present);

 Shelly joined our lab in 2023 to finish her Ph.D. studies on sensory adaptations and mechanisms in a diverse array of taxa, including frogs, birds, and mosquitoes.
-Shelly is currently focused on understanding the taste system in *Aedes aegypti* mosquitoes, and is co-supervised by Duncan Leitch. <br/><br/>
+Shelly is currently focused on understanding the taste system in *Aedes aegypti* mosquitoes, and is co-supervised by Duncan Leitch.
+Shelly is a recipient of a UBC 4YF to support her studies. <br/><br/>

 ## Staff